-Organizations are given bonus points if they provide evidence of having one (1) or more of the following accreditation or certifications:
+Organizations may earn additional bonus points if they provide evidence of having one (1) or more of the following accreditations or certifications included at the time of application:

-- Mental Health Rehabilitation Services (MHRS) as evidenced by a copy of the organization's MHRS Certification certificate (5 points) - Federally Qualified Health Center (FQHC) as evidenced by a copy of the organization's FQHC credentials (5 points)
+ii.
+Mental Health Rehabilitation Services (MHRS) as evidenced by a copy of the organization's MHRS Certification certificate (5 points)

+iii.
+Federally Qualified Health Center (FQHC) as evidenced by a copy of the organization's FQHC credentials (5 points)